Add A Grapple

-Tractor grapples are necessary when you have many items to move around on your land.
-If your tractor lacks a quick attach bucket, or you don’t want the hassle of switching implements often, the Add-A-Grapple is the answer.
+The Add A Grapple is the answer when you have many items to move around on your land and your tractor lacks a quick attach bucket.
+(Or you don’t want the hassle of switching implements often.)
 It's a budget-conscious investment, too.

-The Add-A-Grapple comes in two configurations.
+The Add A Grapple kit comes in two configurations that let you add a grapple to a tractor bucket.
 One mounts on the sides and top of the front end loader bucket, and gives you a grapple bucket for tractor implement.
 The standard Add-A-Grapple fits loader buckets from 60" to 79" and comes in single and double grapple modes.

 Want a compact tractor grapple?
 We carry the Mini Add-A-Grapple to fit buckets from 36" to 55" wide with a single grapple.